tdjastrzebski/Vincenty-Excel/README.md

 Solution contains 6 functions implementing **Vincenty's Direct** and **Vincenty's Inverse** formulae as well as 2 functions for Decimal&nbsp;↔&nbsp;Degrees/Minutes/Seconds format conversion, and uses **WGS84** model.

-+ `VincentyDirLat(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant` Calculates geodesic latitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids
++ `VincentyDirLat(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant` Calculates geodesic latitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids.
-+ `VincentyDirLon(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant` Calculates geodesic longitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids
++ `VincentyDirLon(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant` Calculates geodesic longitude (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids.
-+ `VincentyDirRevAzimuth(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant` Calculates geodesic reverse azimuth (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids
++ `VincentyDirRevAzimuth(lat As Double, lon As Double, azimuth As Double, distance As Double) As Variant` Calculates geodesic reverse azimuth (in degrees) based on one point, bearing (in degrees) and distance (in m) using Vincenty's direct formula for ellipsoids.
 + `VincentyInvDistance(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
-Calculates geodesic distance (in m) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids
+Calculates geodesic distance (in m) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids.
 + `VincentyInvFwdAzimuth(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
-Calculates geodesic azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids
+Calculates geodesic azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids.
 + `VincentyInvRevAzimuth(lat1 As Double, lon1 As Double, lat2 As Double, lon2 As Double) As Variant`
-Calculates geodesic reverse azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids
+Calculates geodesic reverse azimuth (in degrees) between two points specified by latitude/longitude (in numeric degrees) using Vincenty's inverse formula for ellipsoids.
-+ `ConvertDegrees(decimalDeg As Double) As String`
-Converts decimal latitude, longitude or azimuth value to degrees/minutes/seconds string format
-+ `ConvertDecimal(degreeDeg As String, optional isLongitude as Variant) As Variant` Converts latitude, longitude or azimuth string in degrees/minutes/seconds format to decimal value.
++ `ConvertDegrees(decimalDeg As Double, optional isLongitude as Variant) As String` Converts decimal latitude, longitude or azimuth value to degrees/minutes/seconds string format.
 If isLongitude value is specified output will be formatted as either longitude (true) or latitude (false).
++ `ConvertDecimal(degreeDeg As String) As Variant`
+Converts latitude, longitude or azimuth string in degrees/minutes/seconds format to decimal value.

 ### Source code
 Excel workbooks contain unprotected source code.
 In addition, for better change tracking source code has been placed separately in [Vincenty.bas](Vincenty.bas), [InvParams.cls](InvParams.cls), [DirParams.cls](DirParams.cls) files.